General Operational Guidelines

-To ensure proper operation of the Acrolinx Server software, administrators should perform the following tasks on a regular basis.
-It is neither necessary to adhere to a certain order of tasks, nor is it necessary to perform all of these tasks.
+To ensure proper operation of the on premise Core Platform, administrators should perform the following tasks on a regular basis.
+It isn’t necessary to adhere to a certain order of tasks, or is it necessary to perform all of these tasks.

 |Task||Description and additional information|